ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Added design decision for error code implementations. _(Michael Zronek)_
 - Fixed some typos and links in the documentation and add new iterate example. _(Philipp Gackstatter)_
 - Clarified warnings metadata in the [error-handling guideline](../dev/error-handling.md). _(Michael Zronek)_
+- We fixed minor spelling mistakes in the documentation. _(René Schwaiger)_

 ## Tests